 My resume and cover letters were better but they still weren’t the best they could be.
 I was also still applying to a bunch of positions that sounded interesting to me, and I still didn’t really understand the positions well enough.
 I was getting a few replies.

 January 3-7: I had 1 interview the very first week of January, but it didn’t go anywhere and I was rejected 1 week later.
 I also had a meeting with my PI that week letting him know that I was ramping up my job search.
 He said that he just wanted me to be happy and that he knows that finding an industry job is what I want.

-January 10-14: I was in this really depressed and crazy state where I was applying to every job I could find that remotely sounded like what I wanted to do.
+January 10-14: I was in this really haphazard state where I was applying to every job I could find that remotely sounded like what I wanted to do.
 It was probably the lowest I felt.
 I was so miserable in my postdoc that I wanted to quit.
 The only reason I stayed on was for the income and because I might need to get a reference from my PI (which I didn’t end up needing for the job I got).

 January 17-21: I had 2 interviews that week and they both wanted me to move forward.
 Neither of them ended up being things I actually wanted to do, though.
 One of them was to be a Lab Manager for a (genuinely amazing sounding) biotech startup with decent funding, and the other one was to be a Scientific Sales person for a life sciences research supply company.

 I decided not to move forward with the startup because it was a startup (unstable, long hours, work is life vibe) and the role of the Lab Manager sounded super nebulous.
 Plus, it’d mean I’d have to relocate and I didn’t want to do that for a variety of personal reasons.
 The Scientific Sales one ended up not really appealing to me because I thought about it a bit more and realized I wanted to do Support, rather than Sales.